earaujoassis/kraken/README.md

 described as "A personal platform knowledge base system (memex); a personal, multi-device application to keep track of readings, writings and research projects".
 We added the file management into it in order to keep track of not only documents (from a documents-store), but also files and other documents (like PDF, images etc).
+Another project also merged into this one is `shortener`, which was intended to be a "URL Shortener" tool.

-Kraken is a multi-service system; its back-end is written in Python, through Flask and Pymongo, and its front-end is written in JavaScript, from the original Memex project.
-The back-end (`core`) is LICENSED under the "MIT License" and the front-end (`memex`) is LICENSED under the "GNU AFFERO GPL, Version 3".
+Kraken is a multi-service system; its back-end is written in Python, through Flask and Pymongo, and its front-end is written in JavaScript, from the original Memex and Shortener projects.
+The back-end (`core`) is LICENSED under the "MIT License" and the front-end (`memex`) is LICENSED under the "GNU AFFERO GPL, Version 3" and (`shortener`) under the "MIT License".
 Please refer to each LICENSE file for more details.

 ## Issues